Skip to main content

 • [InputParams] - Display Name

-• [InputParams:Id] - id of the record
+• [InputParams:Id] - record ID

-• [InputParams:<PropertyName>] - gives access to entity properties value
+• [InputParams:<PropertyName>] - Entity property value

 Input parameters are optional.